 How recruiters can overcome Australia’s talent shortage

-APAC Regional Director of APSCo Australia Affiliate Member, Bullhorn
+This article was provided by APSCo Australia Affiliate Member, Bullhorn

 The Australian economy has weathered global instability with resilience.
 It now faces homegrown uncertainty with the end of the 457 visa scheme, which has led to significant drop in the number of skilled work visas granted.
 While the country’s growth prospects are strong, the shortage of skilled workers is an ongoing frustration for employers and recruiters alike.

 While Australian employment is currently at a six-year low, shortages remain in key areas like STEM.
 As such, many Australian businesses rely on talent from overseas to fill the tech gap, however, the end of the 457 visa scheme means that between July and December 2017, visas granted for analysts dropped by 50%, visas for developers and programmers dropped by 31% and visas for software engineers dropped by 10% compared to the same period in the previous year.